 - About Us

 *The birth of Lewis Woodson is celebrated on this date in 1806.
 He was a Black minister and abolitionist.

 Born free in Greenbrier County, Va. (now West Virginia).
 Woodson was the oldest of eleven children born to Thomas and Jemima Woodson, both mulatto slaves who had gained their freedom.
-Woodson family oral history, dating to the early nineteenth century, has claimed that Thomas Woodson was the eldest child of Sally Hemings and her master President Thomas Jefferson.
-That account has been disputed by Jeffersonian historians.
-Birth certificates were not common until 100 years after Thomas Woodson was born and they were never issued for the birth of slave children.
-There is no surviving record of Sally Hemings' having given birth to a surviving child before 1795.
+Woodson family oral history, dating to the early nineteenth century, has claimed that Thomas Woodson was the eldest child of Sally Hemings and her master, President Thomas Jefferson.
+Jeffersonian historians have disputed that account.
+Birth certificates were not common until 100 years after Thomas Woodson was born, and they were never issued for the birth of slave children.
+There is no surviving record of Sally Hemings having given birth to a surviving child before 1795.

-A 19-yearold Martin Delany traveled by foot to Pittsburgh from Chambersburg, Pa., to attend the school and eventually befriended Vashon and Woodson.
+A 19-year-old Martin Delany traveled by foot to Pittsburgh from Chambersburg, Pa., to attend the school and eventually befriended Vashon and Woodson.
 The three worked closely together to advance Black rights.
-Woodson also joined Vashon and other Black and white businessmen as a member of Pittsburgh’s Vigilance Committee; an organization that spirited runaway slaves through the city.
-For a five-year period beginning in 1837, Woodson honed and regularly expressed his Black separatist views in letters published in the abolitionist newspaper The Colored American.
-Woodson would remain an important figure in Black social and religious life in Pittsburgh until his death in January 1878, but his letters represent his most distinct contribution to Black political thought.
+Woodson also joined Vashon and other Black and white businessmen as a member of Pittsburgh’s Vigilance Committee, an organization that spirited runaway slaves through the city.
+For five years beginning in 1837, Woodson honed and regularly expressed his Black separatist views in letters published in the abolitionist newspaper The Colored American.
+Woodson would remain an important figure in Black social and religious life in Pittsburgh until his death in January 1878.
+Still, his letters represent his most distinct contribution to Black political thought.